-The competent national authorities [The Governments] of Cyprus, Greece and Israel consequently agreed to adopt, within the framework of the Protocol concerning Co-operation in Preventing Pollution from Ships and, in case of Emergency, Combating Pollution of the Mediterranean Sea (Prevention and Emergency Protocol) to the Barcelona Convention, a Sub-regional Marine Pollution Contingency Plan for responding promptly and effectively to major marine pollution incidents, affecting or likely to affect the territorial sea, coasts and related interests of any of the three countries concerned.
+The Governments of Cyprus, Greece and Israel consequently agreed to adopt, within the framework of the Protocol concerning Co-operation in Preventing Pollution from Ships and, in case of Emergency, Combating Pollution of the Mediterranean Sea (Prevention and Emergency Protocol) to the Barcelona Convention, a Sub-regional Marine Oil Pollution Contingency Plan for responding promptly and effectively to major marine oil pollution incidents, affecting or likely to affect the territorial sea, coasts and related interests of any of the three countries concerned.

-Taking into consideration the mandate of REMPEC to assist the Contracting Parties in developing and implementing sub-regional agreements (Prevention and Emergency Protocol, Article 17), the competent national authorities of the three countries concerned requested REMPEC to assist them in formulating and implementing a joint Sub-regional Marine Pollution Contingency Plan and the Agreement on its implementation.
+Taking into consideration the mandate of REMPEC to assist the Contracting Parties in developing and implementing sub-regional agreements (Prevention and Emergency Protocol, Article 17), the competent national authorities of the three countries concerned requested REMPEC to assist them in formulating and implementing a joint Sub-regional Marine Oil Pollution Contingency Plan and the relevant Implementation Agreement.